AlmogHaviv/utils/README.md

 - `worker-names.csv` (static CSV file, updated only when team member names change).
 - `v1-yearly-jira.csv` (dynamic CSV file, updated for each run with yearly work ratio data from Jira)
 - To generate v1-yearly-jira.csv, you need to export yearly mission data from Jira.
 It's crucial to note that all the data should be in English.
 While exporting, please ensure that the following essential columns are included: 'Assignee', 'Work Ratio', 'Custom field (Product)', 'Issue key', 'Sprint', 'Issue id'.
 Please be aware that sometimes the 'Sprint' column may display dates in Hebrew.
-- **Usage**
-  Command-line Arguments
- -f, --full_report: Generates the full yearly report.
- -y, --yearly_report: Generates the yearly summary report.
-  -m, --monthly_report: Generates the up-to-this-month summary report.
-  -c, --company [COMPANY_NAME]: Generates a report for a specific company, where [COMPANY_NAME] should be replaced with the desired company name.

 ### 2. Script 2: mission_planning.py

 - **Description**: Generates an Excel file displaying monthly planned, actual, and usage differences for BI, Algo, and Dev teams.
 Also includes yearly totals.